LacChe/Tarot-Tracker/README.md

 # Tarot-Tracker
 A site to keep track and organize notes on your readings.
-Images from the RWS deck.
+Images from the RWS deck. https://tarottracker.netlify.app/ [[Daria Chemkaeva on Kaggle](https://tarottracker.netlify.app/)](https://tarottracker.netlify.app/).

 <img src="./demo.gif" width='360' />